ourworldventures/info_ourworld/src/factsheet/factsheet.md

 - Custody / Bank
     - Afrasia Bank

-## Investment Policy
+## Project Financing

-### Venture Creator  Funding Strategy
+### Funding Strategy

 - Phase 1:
   - Through a Convertible Loan Agreement which will convert into a Convertible Digital Bond Structure issued by the ultimate parent company (see Section 1) we want to connect Investors to exciting Ventures with a real purpose and driving mass adoption of the OurWorld technology portfolio.
 OurWorld Holding is fundraising 30m USD as Convertible Bond which gives the investor the right to convert into shares with discounts and the further option to swap into any specific Venture launched by the Venture Creator or the Venture Creator itself; all subject to specific offering terms issued by OurWorld Holding.
-- Phase 2:
+- Phase 2: optinal 30m USD additional fndrase
-  - OurWorld Holding has a lot of projects lined up for the future, once the initial phase of funding is completed OurWorld Holding intends to fundraise an additional 30 million USD to complete on phase 2 of growth.
+  - OurWorld Holding has a lot of projects lined up for the future, once the initial phase of funding is completed OurWorld Holding might fundraise an additional 30 million USD to complete on phase 2 of growth.
 Also this round may be structured as an extension to the Convertible Loan Note instrument or another suitable investment vehicle.
 - Phase 3:
   - In parallel to phase 1 and 2, OurWorld Holding has initiated and is preparing for "Commons" based infrastructure projects around Planet and People first Energy Generation, Safe Internet Capacity, Earth Regeneration, Food, Water Safety, e-Education and e-Health.
 We are working with partners to structure vehicles that could mobilize significant capital investment and return for and on these  “Commons”.
 Once the projects are operational and providing return, community owned cooperative structures will buy back the shares of these projects as well as from our Venture Creator.

-### Venture Investment Strategy
+### We work value based

-- To realize our vision we invest in Ventures which provide a piece of the puzzle.
+- To realize our vision we invest and/or collaborate with Ventures which provide a piece of the puzzle.
 Each venture has to agree with our values which are
   - Planet First
     - The health of our planet cannot be ignored.Every action we do as a group needs to have the best interests for our planet.
   - People First